karlramberg/loupe/README.md

 # Loupe (Under development!!!)

 Loupe is a set of commands to organize photographs.
 This includes file naming, sorting, and refactoring.
 Loupe requires no configuration files; filenames hold their own metadata.
+A more user-friendly frontend to run these commands is in development.

 ## File names and folder structure